rjweis/Pulling-Airline-Data-with-SQL/README.md

 ```
 ![q4 image](https://github.com/rjweis/sql-queries/blob/master/q4.PNG)

-5. Provide the query that allows you to answer the following question:  Which airlines have the most cancelled flights due to Airline/Carrier cancellation reasons? – Your report should list: AIRLINE CODE, AIRLINE NAME, and the count of flights cancelled due to the specified reasons.
+**5. Provide the query that allows you to answer the following question:  Which airlines have the most cancelled flights due to Airline/Carrier cancellation reasons? – Your report should list: AIRLINE CODE, AIRLINE NAME, and the count of flights cancelled due to the specified reasons.
 Order your report by descending count.
-(CANCELLATION_REASON: A - Airline/Carrier; B - Weather; C - National Air System; D - Security)
+(CANCELLATION_REASON: A - Airline/Carrier; B - Weather; C - National Air System; D - Security)**
 ```SQL
 select airline, count(cancellation_reason) as number_of_airline_cancellations
 from delays.flights